 Local Play is also supported if you have a friend in the same room on another system that has a copy of the game.
 You can only have two players per system, so matches are still limited to a maximum of four.

-This area is split into two categories.
+This area is split into three categories (increased following the game's version 2.0 update).
 Golf Controls provides various tutorial-style screens that cover most of the mechanics of the game.
 It's worth reading through these, especially sections on Shift & Control, Rain Effects, Carry & Run and more.
 They're simple static screens and explanations of controls, but are nonetheless a good early stop.

 Golf Lingo in this area is a surprisingly substantial A-Z of golf-related terminology, which is worth a look for complete newcomers to the sport.